cody-pa/stupid-simple-state-machine/README.md

 # stupid-simple-state-machine
-A barebones state machine framework for C
+A barebones state machine framework for C.
+Want to make a state machine but don't want to think about setup?
+Just use this library and start writing those states!

 ## How to use
 This state machine is based on function pointers that return pointers